itinerare/Mundialis/README.md

 Beyond dependencies and contributions, this project owes its existence in part to some projects and people who provided valuable inspiration and insight.

 - [Lorekeeper](https://github.com/corowne/lorekeeper), a framework for running ARPG sites.
 Though this has been altogether rebuilt to suit a different purpose, much of Lorekeeper's blood-- and certainly many of the lessons I have learned while contributing to the project-- can still be seen in Mundialis.
-- @preimpression, in particular for the excellent [World Expansion](http://wiki.lorekeeper.me/index.php?title=Extensions:World_Expansion) extension for Lorekeeper, which brings a sort of wiki-lite functionality to it and which helped inspire Mundialis.
+- [preimpression](https://github.com/preimpression), in particular for the excellent [World Expansion](http://wiki.lorekeeper.me/index.php?title=Extensions:World_Expansion) extension for Lorekeeper, which brings a sort of wiki-lite functionality to it and which helped inspire Mundialis.
+- [ne-wt](https://github.com/ne-wt), whose work with the above as well as addition of a dictionary inspired me to build a more automated system for handling lexicons within the context of a Laravel app.
+- [PolyGlot](https://github.com/DraqueT/PolyGlot), a great and very robust project for handling language construction and lexicons in-depth, which inspired Mundialis' lexicon system in part-- in particular, the automatic conjugation/declension system.

 ## Contact
 If you have any questions, please contact me via email at [queries@itinerare.net](emailto:queries@itinerare.net).